Kevin Thornton (chef): Career

-Early career

 Thornton's career has led to him working globally, in countries such as Canada, France and Switzerland, working in an abattoir and a vineyard as well as in the kitchen.

 He opened his first restaurant - The Wine Epergne with his wife, Muriel, in Dublin's Rathmines district in 1990 and followed this by opening Thornton's Restaurant in Portobello in 1995 gaining the first Star in 1996 and the second in 2001.
 Thorntons moved to the Fitzwilliam Hotel on St Stephen's Green in 2002.
-In 2006 he lost his second star though and in 2015 he lost the remaining star.

-Recent career

 Thornton published the book Food for Life in 2005.

+Thornton's Restaurant in Dublin city centre, had received two Michelin stars.
+In 2006 he lost his second star, and in 2015 he lost the remaining star.

 He has appeared on programmes such as The Afternoon Show.

 In February 2008, Thornton featured in the third episode of Guerrilla Gourmet, a television series which had six professional chefs attempt to set up their own temporary restaurant in an unusual location.
 He chose to house his temporary restaurant at the Rock of Cashel in County Tipperary, having grown up in the area as a child.
 He cooked rabbit, scallops and sea urchins for twenty-eight people without the use of electricity.

 In July 2008, the reality television series, Heat, was launched.
 Two series of the programme have been produced, with Thornton taking on rival chef Kevin Dundon in each.
 He was Heat Champion in the second series but lost the first series to Dundon.

-In April 2009, Thornton co-launched the Taste of Dublin festival with Dundon.
+In April 2009, Thornton co-launched the Taste of Dublin festival together with Dundon.

 On 1 September 2016 it was announced that Thornton's Restaurant would close on 29 October 2016.